tatmanblue/tatmanblue/README.md

 ### Hi there 👋
 I'm an engineer who's primary hobbies are programming for Unity and Dotnet.
 I also have interests in SSI and blockchain.

-Several of my biggest projects are private due to their commerical nature.
+Several of my biggest projects are private due to their commercial nature.
 If you wish to discuss these, I am happy to share after the appropriate NDA and non-compete agreements are completed.
 In the mean time, check out my [YouTube Channel](https://www.youtube.com/channel/UCmvNJdvUxgwUWeNh4nLNoiQ) for video updates on one [exciting project](https://github.com/tatmanblue/max-capacity.pub) of mine.

 Looking forward to hearing from you.